ericagol/NbodyGradient.jl/README.md

 Under development by Eric Agol, David Hernandez and Zach Langford

-License:  If using in publications, please include Agol, Hernandez & Langford as co-authors.
+License:  If using in publications, please cite [Agol, Hernandez & Langford (2021)](https://arxiv.org/abs/2106.02188).

 Paper: See orange button above.